anthonydanella/stock-watcher/README.md

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and conventions,
+See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and conventions.

 ## License